tanaes/whopping_Voron_mods/kinematic_bed/v24_kinematic_BOM.md

 See below for parts and quantities, as well as order links.
 DXF letter corresponds to the filename in the [DXFs folder](./DXFs).

 For lasercut parts, A, C, and E are designed to be made in ~2 mm aluminum; parts B, D, and F in ~3 mm aluminum; and part G in ~28 ga spring steel.
+The SendCutSend link below will take you to a saved cart containing all of these parts ready to go, including bending, for about $45.

 **Note: some links below are affiliate links.
 All revenue from affiliate sales on this page will be donated to Voron Design.**